edwardezs/windows-service/README.md

 Process stopped
 ```

-If the child process crashes, it attempts to restart it.
+If the child process crashes, it attempts to restart it reporting the reason of crash.

 Operations (only in Administrator mode):
 - `make build` - builds the Windows service and test child process binaries